maweigert/spimagine/README.md

 	data = ...                    #3d or 4d numpy array

-	spimagine.volfig()            #optional: similar behaviour like matplotlib.figure, e.g. can be omitted
+	spimagine.volfig(0)           #optional: similar behaviour like matplotlib.figure, e.g. can be omitted

 	spimagine.volshow(data)       #render the data